-The Absolute Category Rating (ACR) test tends to lead to low sensitivity in distinguishing among good quality circuits.
-A modified version of the ACR (see Annex B) procedure, called the Degradation Category Rating (DCR) [17] procedure affords higher sensitivity.
-This procedure is adapted from the CCIR Recommendation [18] for evaluation of good quality circuits.
+The Absolute Category Rating (ACR) method described in Annex B tends to lead to low sensitivity in distinguishing among good quality circuits.
+A modified version of the ACR procedure, called the Degradation Category Rating (DCR) [13] procedure, affords higher sensitivity.
+This procedure is adapted from the CCIR Recommendation [14] for evaluation of good quality circuits.
 The DCR procedure, which in particular uses an annoyance scale and a quality reference before each configuration to be evaluated, seems to be suitable for evaluating good quality speech.